 How we work

-KiM does research, provides knowledge inputs to policy processes at the Ministry of Infrastructure and Water Management, and draws the ministry’s attention to emerging policy, social and scientific issues.
+KiM does independent research, provides knowledge inputs to policy processes at the Ministry of Infrastructure and Water Management, and draws the ministry’s attention to emerging policy, social and scientific issues.

-KiM carries out research projects.
+KiM carries out independent research projects.
 We describe trends and new developments in mobility (including those affecting different groups), explain past developments, make forecasts, build scenarios, and do ex ante and ex post analyses of the effects of policy instruments.
 We collect and manage data and participate in the development of models.

 All our research projects are published in the public domain.
-Publication occurs within three months of completion of the research.
-In some cases we make an exception, for example if the research forms an input to the development of a major policy document.
-In these cases the relevant research reports are published simultaneously with the policy document.
+Publication occurs within 28 days of completion of the research.
+We may make an occasional exception, for example if the research is connected of a major new policy document.
+In that case the relevant research reports are published simultaneously with the policy document.

 Knowledge at the Table